Cardiovascular diseases (CVDs)

 What is rheumatic heart disease?

 Rheumatic heart disease is caused by damage to the heart valves and heart muscle from the inflammation and scarring caused by rheumatic fever.
-Rheumatic fever is caused by streptococcal bacteria, which usually begins as a sore throat or tonsillitis in children.
+Rheumatic fever is caused by an abnormal response of the body to infection with streptococcal bacteria, which usually begins as a sore throat or tonsillitis in children.

 Rheumatic fever mostly affects children in developing countries, especially where poverty is widespread.
-Globally, almost 2% of deaths from cardiovascular diseases is related to rheumatic heart disease, while 42% of deaths from cardiovascular diseases is related to ischaemic heart disease, and 34% to cerebrovascular disease (2).
+Globally, about 2% of deaths from cardiovascular diseases is related to rheumatic heart disease.

 Symptoms of rheumatic heart disease